 - Connectivity Type: HDMI, VGA

 We loved the Acer SB220Q for its stylish design with high resolution.
 It boasts an incredible 100 000 000:1 contrast ratio.
-This was an impressive PC gaming monitor with a rapid response time of 4 ms and a 75 Hertz refresh rate.
+This was an impressive PC gaming monitor with a rapid response of 4 ms and a 75 Hertz refresh rate.

 The Active Sync helped to prevent tearing in the image and matched the screen’s refresh rate with the graphics card.
 Although it has a tilt-only design, the ultrathin frame saved us plenty of desk space.
 The Acer SB220Q also had VGA and HDMI ports, so we could swiftly connect to any computer format necessary.